Chipped or Broken Tooth Emergency

 Chipped or Broken Tooth First Aid: While you Wait for an Emergency Dental Appointment

-• Icepack: Use an icepack to place outside of your mouth, on the side of your face where the tooth is either chipped or broken.
+• Icepack: Use an icepack to place outside your mouth, on the side of your face where the tooth is chipped or broken.
 This will reduce and prevent swelling.
 It will also provide relief as the cold from the ice will help with the sensations that come from chipping or breaking a tooth.

 • Milk: Find all the broken tooth fragments and place them in a cup of milk.
-Those fragments are important because a dentist can actually use them to potentially restructure and glue back you tooth.
+Those fragments are important because a dentist can actually use them to potentially restructure and glue back your tooth.

 • Saltwater: If you do not have milk on hand, the tooth fragments can be placed in a cup of salt water.
 Use one cup of water and a single teaspoon of salt.

 • In the mouth: Sometimes, you may find that you do not have salt water or milk.
-Teeth fragments can be placed back in the mouth, where a tooth is missing, however there is a chance the fragment will be swallowed before you get to the dentist.
+Teeth fragments can be placed back in the mouth where a tooth is missing.
+However, there is a chance the fragment will be swallowed before you get to the dentist.
 This is especially true for younger children.
 Awareness is key here.

 FAQ About Broken or Chipped Teeth Treatment